XcityUS/xct-genesis/README.md

 MIT.
 See [`LICENSE`](./LICENSE).

-WorldSeed is built for anyone who thinks AI agents deserve a world to live in, not just a task to complete.
-The engine ships with two example scenes, or [create your own](#create-your-world).
+For anyone building multi-agent worlds.
+Two example scenes ship with the repo, or [create your own](#create-your-world).